leewc/leewc.github.io/_posts/blog/2016-06-21-ead-opt-what-to-expect.md

 # Additional Advice if you want it.

 - Be sure to read the instructions posted by your University's Internation Student and Scholar Services website, every university has a slightly different way of approaching it.
 Check with them and meet with an advisor to be sure of what you need to sdo.
-- Apply as soon as you can, which is 60 days (2 months) before the end of your degree program.
+- Apply as soon as you can, which is 90 days (3 months) before the end of your degree program.
-- If you have plans to relax before you start work, you can set a start date as late as 60 days from your program end date.
+- If you have plans to relax before you start work, you can set a start date as late as 60 days **from your program end date**.
 This would maximize your OPT work period.
 - You can apply for an EAD **without** any job offer.
 In fact most people do this and then use up to 90 days from the OPT start date to secure a job.
 - I've read [articles](http://geekwrites.blogspot.com/2012/08/how-to-expedite-processing-of-your-opt.html) about how to expedite the processing of the EAD, which contain advice not given by my universities international student services, so it might be a good idea to check with them, I personally can't vouch from experience whether the tips I found online work, such as attaching the offer letter when applying. *I didn't manage* to expedite my request when I attempted to a month in of my application.